 selling on Etsy

 Etsy is one of the biggest online marketplaces for handmade products, vintage goods, and craft supplies.
-According to Statista, there were roughly 7.5 million sellers on the Etsy platform in 2021, and their stores were visited by 96 million buyers worldwide.
+Today, millions of active sellers thrive on the Etsy platform, with their unique stores attracting tens of millions of active buyers worldwide annually.

 With the competition of such magnitude, one can't help wondering if it's worth having an Etsy store.
 How do you start selling on Etsy and how long does it take to start selling on Etsy?
 Let's look.